Energy Saver NC Rebates — Up to $8,000 on a Heat Pump in Fairview, NC

-When you need ira hvac rebates — inflation reduction act savings in Fairview, NC, Quality Comfort Heating & Cooling is just 15 minutes east from our Asheville headquarters — meaning fast response times and reliable service.
+When you need energy saver nc rebates — up to $8,000 on a heat pump in Fairview, NC, Quality Comfort Heating & Cooling is just 15 minutes east from our Asheville headquarters — meaning fast response times and reliable service.
 We've been the NATE-certified team that Fairview area residents trust since 2005.

 Just east of Asheville along Charlotte Highway, Fairview's rural mountain community is well within Quality Comfort's primary service area.
 We provide full HVAC services to Fairview residents, from emergency heating repair to new system installations, with the fast response times that come from being only 15 minutes away.